Mexican Yellow Rice

 Mexican Yellow Rice, also known as Spanish Rice or Red Rice (Spanish: Arroz Rojo), is a Mexican side dish or an ingredient in other dishes.
 It’s made with white rice, tomatoes, garlic, carrots, sweetpeas, and a few spices.
 The name Spanish Rice is only used in the United States and did not originate in Spain.

-Ways to Make Spanish Rice
+Embracing Variety: Different Ways to Prepare Spanish Rice

 Enchiladas with Mexican Yellow Rice